Skip to the main content.

 • We're standing to help people communicate.

-You're probably wondering how bad the text spam problem actually is, and after reviewing the stats, we can honestly say that it's pretty bad.
+You're probably wondering how bad the text spam problem actually is.
+After reviewing the stats, we can honestly say that it's pretty bad.
 Not convinced?
-Take a look at our up-to-date statistics on the state of text spam.
+Please look at our up-to-date statistics on the state of text spam.

 How Often Do People Get Spam Texts?